ctb/titus-blog/src/2015-3hr-remote-workshops.rst

 taught three other classrooms -- one in Florida, one in Virginia, and ours in Davis, California.

-This was a pretty standard *Carpentry-style workshop - hands-on examples, fairly technical content, live coding and explanation, open access materials, lots of TAs.
+This was a pretty standard \*Carpentry-style workshop - hands-on examples, fairly technical content, live coding and explanation, open access materials, lots of TAs.

-You can watch `the YouTube video here
+While you can watch `the YouTube video here
-<https://youtu.be/eIrZjVH0Zcg?t=28m5s>`__ to see for yourself, but
+<https://youtu.be/eIrZjVH0Zcg?t=28m5s>`__ to see for yourself, based
-from sitting in the room in Davis, things seemed to go pretty well.
-People in the room got a taste of d3.js, and worked through the multi-step process of building a Web page, styling it, adding JavaScript, and then adding a d3.js viz.
+on the retrospective with all the sitesthings seemed to go pretty well.
+People in the rooms all got a taste of d3.js, and worked through the multi-step process of building a Web page, styling it, adding JavaScript, and then adding a d3.js viz.
 (The YouTube video is time-stamped - thanks, Jessica! - but unfortunately truncated at ~2.5 hours.)